JatinAneja1812/ThAmCo.User_Profiles/README.md

 - **User Analytics Dashboard:** Develop a user analytics dashboard for administrators to gain insights into user engagement, trends, and system usage.

 ## Getting Started
-Follow these steps to set up and run the ThAmCo Orders Management WebAPI on your local machine.
+Follow these steps to set up and run the ThAmCo User Profiles WebAPI on your local machine.

 ### Prerequisites
-Before you can run the ThAmCo Orders Management WebAPI project in Visual Studio 2022, ensure that you have the following prerequisites installed on your development environment:
+Before you can run the ThAmCo User Profiles WebAPI project in Visual Studio 2022, ensure that you have the following prerequisites installed on your development environment:

 1. **Visual Studio 2022:**
    - You can download the latest version of Visual Studio 2022 from the [official Visual Studio website](https://visualstudio.microsoft.com/downloads/).